Rafael Devers Player Props: Red Sox vs. Mariners

 Rafael Devers At The Plate

-- He ranks 52nd in batting average, 71st in on base percentage, and ninth in slugging among qualified hitters in MLB.
+- Among qualifying hitters in baseball, he ranks 58th in batting average, 75th in on-base percentage, and 11th in slugging.

-- He has hit a long ball in 21 games this year (21.0%), leaving the park in 5.8% of his chances at the plate.
+- In 20.8% of his games this year, he has hit a home run, and 5.8% of his trips to the plate.

-- Devers has had an RBI in 46 games this year (46.0%), including 18 multi-RBI outings (18.0%).
-He has also driven in three or more of his team's runs in seven contests.
+- Devers has driven in a run in 46 games this season (45.5%), including 18 games with more than one RBI (17.8%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.